morungos/morungos-sveltekit/src/lib/content/posts/2024-06-21-copyright-and-ownership.md

 title: 'Intellectual property and feudalism'
 author: Stuart
 card: 'Reeve_and_Serfs.jpg'
-summary: >-
-  Is the concept of intellectual property implicitly forcing us to apply a feudal style of ownership to ideas?
-And if so, what does this mean for society and the greater good?
-image: '/img/posts/Reeve_and_Serfs.jpg'
-image_description: |-
+card_alt: |-
   Medieval illustration of men harvesting wheat with reaping-hooks or sickles, on a calendar page for August.
 Queen Mary's Psalter (Ms. Royal 2.
 B. VII), fol.
 78v
+summary: >-
+  Is the concept of intellectual property implicitly forcing us to apply a feudal style of ownership to ideas?
+And if so, what does this mean for society and the greater good?
 ---

 **Is the concept of intellectual property implicitly forcing us to apply a *feudal*